Weekly Notes #10

 Let’s start with this one: Buy great companies and ignore all the outside noise.
 That is the best approach to investing and also probably to life itself.

 Batteries are the most expensive component in EVs.
 If you want to make them more affordable, we need to get batteries cheaper.
 Luckily this is exactly what is happening.
 The average price per kWh fell by 73% since 2014.
-Expect further progress on this front and you will see a) cheaper EVs and b) EVs with longer range, which can finally compete with traditional cars.
+Expect further progress on this front and you will see a) cheaper EVs and b) EVs with longer ranges, which can finally compete with traditional cars.
 The limited range, especially in colder conditions, is one of the main reasons why people still prefer petrol over electricity.

 This very trend is also one of the reasons why I don’t like to invest in commodities.
 The cure for high prices is usually high prices itself.
-It brings new competitors into the market, makes the search for new sources more interesting (see fracking for oil) and also fuels technology advantage.
-This technologies advantage comes in two forms: One is the optimization of the current material and the other is the search for alternatives.
+It brings new competitors into the market, makes the search for new sources more interesting (see fracking for oil), and also fuels technology advantage.
+This technological advantage comes in two forms: One is the optimization of the current material and the other is the search for alternatives.
 All taken together keep the prices of minerals flat or declining in the long run.

 Looking at the growth of EV sales could lead to the conclusion that the underlying material for Lithium batteries must be in high demand and therefore drive up the price of this very commodity.

 That is partially correct.
 There was indeed a price surge between 2021 and 2023, but today the price of Lithium is roughly where it was in 2016.
 How many people would have guessed this?
-Coming back: The cure for high prices are usually high prices.
+Coming back: The cure for high prices is usually high prices.

 Since I touched upon oil fracking beforehand: If you want to invest in one of the purest plays in the Permian Basin, which is the booming fracking region in the US, then check out my deep dive on Texas Pacific Land